Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 * SOURCE_DIRECTORY: The source directory at the beginning is the source directoy of your Ionic project.
 For most Ionic 2 projects this directory is called *"src"*.
 In Ionic 1 this directory can also be called *"www"*.
 * TYPE: Dynatrace Saas is configured as default type.
 Other type options might be Dynatrace Managed or Dynatrace AppMon.
 * AGENT_LOCATION: You can choose wether you want to download the whole agent (OFFLINE) and include the agent in the build or if you want to add only a tag (ONLINE) in the HTML which is downloading the agent on the fly (when the application is starting).
-* Other: Beneath the other options you can find the API configuration for Dynatrace Saas/Managed and Dynatrace AppMon.
+* Beneath the other options you can find the API configuration for Dynatrace Saas/Managed and Dynatrace AppMon.
 Depending on which TYPE you use, make sure that you fill in the configuration.

 You are done!
 After those two simple and short steps your project will be instrumented automatically by our scripts when you build the application.
 Be aware that the used agent is only working when you make a native build (Android, iOS) [e.g. *ionic build android*].
 The command *ionic serve --lab* will therefore sadly not work.
 If you use *ionic serve --lab* the application would still be instrumented and will start as usual, but the agent can not communicate with the server (Because of CORS, as described above).